How to Make Fizzy Bath Bombs without Cornstarch – Natural DIY

 Instructions

-- In a separate small bowl, mix carrier oil, water, and essential oils.3️
+2. In a separate small bowl, mix carrier oil, water, and essential oils.

-- Slowly drizzle the wet ingredients into the dry mixture while stirring constantly to avoid premature fizzing.4️
+3. Slowly drizzle your carrier and essential oils into the dry mixture while stirring constantly to avoid premature fizzing.

 Notes